Service & Leadership

 Good Work Service Trips

-In 2012, Crossroads students, parents and staff traveled to Joplin to help with the tornado recovery efforts.
+Crossroads students, parents and staff traveled to Joplin to help with the tornado recovery efforts.
 We worked with Rebuild Joplin and Americorps volunteers to clear debris where homes had been destroyed.
-In 2014, we worked with the National Forest Service on trail building and maintenance in the Shawnee National Forest in Southern Illinois.
-A new trip is currently being planned for summer 2015.
+We worked with the National Forest Service on trail building and maintenance in the Shawnee National Forest in Southern Illinois.

 Social Justice Club